 For hero worshippers and friends of Mickey

 Given what they do with movies and theme parks, you can trust the Disney Cruise Line to deliver fun for the whole family (if you dare celebrate a holiday while on holiday) with Halloween on the High Seas.
 Costume up for the Mouse-querade party.
 Brave hearts can join a mysterious sea captain for scary stories under the stars or groove along with a ghost band.
 Jack Skellington and Sally visit the Nightmare Before Christmas scream-along screening and the rest of your favorite characters will join you for servings of spooky juice and spider cakes.
 Select 2019 voyages will also cater to superhero and Star Wars lovers big and small.
 The Avengers, from Black Panther to the Winter Soldier, reign supreme during Disney Magic‘s Marvel Day, which leaves from Miami, while new Jedis are trained during Star Wars Day on certain Disney Fantasy sailings from Port Canaveral.
 Both have action-packed deck shows and out-of-this-world character interactions.
-These are things that are worth a splurge on a Disney cruise.

 For outer space enthusiasts

 For the inside scoop on what’s going on in distant galaxies, you’ll appreciate World Space Week cruises.
 You’ll set sail on the Queen Mary 2 from Southampton, England, to New York City.
 Trips are scheduled for September 2019 and October 2020.
 The transatlantic voyages will feature talks by Dr. Dan Wilkins, a fellow of the Royal Astronomical Society, and German astronaut and physicist Ulrich Walter.
 They’ll explain what you’re seeing in the night sky.
 You’ll also get to partake in space-themed experiences in the ship’s planetarium.